You can run a Boolean search on eScholarship using advanced search field specifiers and Boolean operators to conduct searches.

-Example: A search for title:indian labor will find all items with the word indian and labor in the title, but not necessarily in that order.
+Example: A search for title:health psychology will find all items with the word health and psychology in the title, but not necessarily in that order.

 Here are some other ways you can construct your searches:

 - Quoted searches: For an exact phrase, enclose the phrase in quotation marks.
-For example: type title:"indian labor"
+For example: type title:"health psychology"

 Note: eScholarship search only supports standard, straight quotation marks (").
 Other software or websites may use special symbols that our system does not recognize.
 Curly quotation marks (“), also known as smart quotes or typographer's quotes, are not supported.

 In order to optimize overall site performance, stop words such as "by", "in", "with", etc. aren't used.

 - OR searches: Type the word OR (capital letters) to see results that include one or more items in a list.
 This typically broadens your search results.
 For example, keyword:epidermal OR keyword:skin